enkryptcom/enkrypt-extension-tester/README.md

 5. App should be running on `https://localhost:8080`

 ---
-Special thanks to [MetaMask](https://github.com/MetaMask/test-dapp) for providing the some of the code base
+Special thanks to [MetaMask](https://github.com/MetaMask/test-dapp) for providing the some of the code base.